-3.2 Venture capital funds organized by the Manager
+3.2 Venture capital, private equity or alternative investment funds

-An investment in a venture capital fund typically requires a large upfront commitment of which only a part gets called at inception of the fund.
-The remaining part gets called by the Manager during the life of the fund.
-Because the timing and the size of the capital calls are unpredictable, an investment in a venture capital fund should be limited to maximum 35% of the net assets and requires careful managing of the cash flows.
-Decisions on the commitment to invest into these funds are taken by the Board of Directors.
+Decisions to invest into venture capital, private equity or alternative investment funds (hereafter "Funds" and "a Fund") are taken by the Board of Directors of QfG.
+An investment in Funds typically requires a large upfront commitment of which only a part gets called at inception of the concerned Fund.
+The remaining part gets called by the Manager during the life of the Fund.
+Because the timing and the size of the capital calls are unpredictable, an investment in a Fund should be limited to maximum 35% of the net assets and requires careful managing of the cash flows.
+Idealiter, a right to co-invest is granted to QfG for any investment in a Fund.
+Before a decision can be made by the Board of Directors, a cash flow forecast will be drafted by the Manager.